andy-wood-red/Thunder/docs/plugin/subsystems.md

             "Platform"
         ]

-The string format and supported susbsytems to add as preconditions:
+The Susbsystem string format and supported susbsytems to add as preconditions:

-Susbsystem strings:

         PLATFORM, _TXT("Platform")
         NETWORK, _TXT("Network")